Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Methodology

 \subsubsection{Meta-training}

-During this phase, TE-MAML is trained on a set of meta-training tasks (i.e., few-shot abnormal trace classification tasks), denoted as $T = (S, Q)$, which can be sampled from a single MSS or multiple MSS.
-This phase aims at optimizing the meta-learner's initial model parameters to enable rapid and effective adaptation to new tasks.
-Each of these meta-training tasks is unique and it is denoted by $T_i = (S_i, Q_i)$, where $S_i$ is a support set and $Q_i$ is a query set for the $i$-th task.
+This phase aims to train TE to find robust parameters that can quickly adapt to abnormal trace classification tasks from any MSS.
+We train TE on several abnormal trace classification tasks (meta-training tasks), denoted as $T = (S, Q)$, which are sampled from a MSS.
+Each meta-training task is unique and denoted by $T_i = (S_i, Q_i)$, where $S_i$ is a support set and $Q_i$ is a query set for the $i$-th task.
 The support set $S_i = \{ (z_{ij}^{spt}, y_{ij}^{spt}) \}_{j=1}^{N \times K}$ is indexed by j from 1 to $N \times K$.
-Here, $N \times K$ follows our N-way K-shot setup, indicating that there are $N$ distinct fault categories and each has $K$ labeled trace instances.
-Each $(z_{ij}^{spt}, y_{ij}^{spt})$ is a pair of a trace representation and its corresponding fault category label, where $y_{ij}^{spt} \in \{1, 2, \ldots, N\} = [N]$.
-Meta-training tasks form the foundation for the meta-learner's adaptive learning process.
+Here, $N \times K$ follows our N-way K-shot setup, indicating that there are $N$ distinct fault categories and each category has $K$ labeled trace instances.
+Each $(z_{ij}^{spt}, y_{ij}^{spt})$ is a pair of a trace representation and its corresponding fault category label.
 Similarly, the query set $Q_i = \{ (z_{ig}^{qry}, y_{ig}^{qry}) \}_{g=1}^{N \times M}$, indexed by g from 1 to $N \times M$.
-Here, $N \times M$ indicates there are N distinct fault categories and each has M labeled trace instances. $M$ is typically greater than $K$ (i.e., $|Q_i| > |S_i|$) to ensure robust optimization across all meta-training tasks.
-Trace representations $z_{ij}^{spt}$ and $z_{ig}^{qry}$ for $S_{i}$ and $Q_{i}$ respectively are generated using the optimized encoder of MultiHAttenAE for a given MSS.
+Here, $N \times M$ indicates there are N distinct fault categories and each has M labeled trace instances. $M$ is greater than $K$ (i.e., $|Q_i| > |S_i|$) to ensure robust optimization across all meta-training tasks.
+Trace representations $z_{ij}^{spt}$ and $z_{ig}^{qry}$ for $S_{i}$ and $Q_{i}$ respectively are generated using the optimized AttenAE's encoder for a given MSS.

-As shown in Figure \ref{fig:maml}, at the beginning of the meta-training phase, model parameters of the meta-learner $f$ are randomly initialized.
-Here, the meta-learner $f$ is considered as a parameterized function $f_\theta$ with its parameters $\theta$.

-The meta-training phase is composed of two integral parts: the inner loop and the outer loop.
-The inner loop is responsible for task-level learning, wherein the model is adapted to each meta-training task.
-The outer loop operates at the meta-level, with the objective of adjusting the model's initial parameters in such a way that a few gradient steps will produce maximum performance on new tasks.